kubernetes/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 ### Burstable

-For a pod to be included in the Burstable QoS, at least one container in the pod must have a resource (memory or CPU) limit or request set.
+For a pod to be included in the Burstable QoS class, at least one container in the pod must have a limit or request set for either or both of two key resources: memory and CPU.
-The scheduler schedules pods running in a burstable QoS class on a node which fulfils resource requests.
-If pods don’t define resource limits, then it can use more resources than the amount requested.
+The scheduler schedules pods running in a burstable QoS class on a node capable of meeting the Pod's resource request(s).
+If pods don’t define limits for a particular resource, then it can use more resources than the amount requested.
 All Burstable pods run with [`none`](/docs/tasks/administer-cluster/cpu-management-policies/#none-policy) CPU management policy.

 The kubelet uses QoS classification when the kubelet needs to reclaim resources of a node due to [out of resource conditions](/docs/tasks/administer-cluster/out-of-resource/#node-conditions).
-When a node condition happens, `Burstable` pod which uses more than requested and has no resource limit is ranked by [Priority](/docs/concepts/configuration/pod-priority-preemption/) and its usage and they are most likely to be evicted first by kubelet.
+When a node condition happens, a `Burstable` pod that uses more than its request, and has no resource limit, is ranked by [Priority](/docs/concepts/configuration/pod-priority-preemption/) and its usage and they are most likely to be evicted first by kubelet.
 On the other hand, `Burstable` pods whose usage is lower than requested resource usage, like `Guaranteed` pods have the lowest priority to be [evicted](/docs/tasks/administer-cluster/out-of-resource/#evicting-end-user-pods).